aeu/legible-algorithms/README.md

 Recently I've started re-visiting my old solutions to see how they held up to the test of time and improving their implementations as I've learned more.
-Some of my earlier implementations were really bad, and I see this is a positive.
-If I didn't think my old code was bad, then that means I haven't been improving over time.
+Some of my earlier implementations were really bad.
+This is a positive - if I didn't think my old code was bad, then that means I haven't been learning and improving over time.

 #### Hard